zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Fri 20 Mar 2020 11:00:16 PM Beijing`]
+1. Submitted a compilable version with multi-hop support.
+It will take a couple of weeks to get it work.

 [`Sat 14 Mar 2020 09:18:01 PM Beijing`]
 1. Code complete the streaming support for multi-hop, about 70% done.

 [`Mon 02 Mar 2020 05:36:15 PM Beijing`]
 1. Splitted the `CRpcRouter` to smaller classes.

 [`Sun 23 Feb 2020 11:22:40 AM Beijing`]
 1. Splitting the CRpcRouter class to four smaller classes to allow better management of shared resources.

 [`Sat 15 Feb 2020 12:02:14 AM Beijing`]
 1. Fixed a bug in the streaming interface.